jkvanvig/simple-web-crawler/README.md

 This project contains a JettyServer.java file with a main method that starts up a Jetty server with the web crawler application running at localhost:8080/simple-web-crawler.
 This repository contains the entire eclipse project, and requires Gradle for dependency management and assembly.
+The easiest way to run it will be to download the contents of the repository and import the existing project into eclipse, and run/debug JettyServer.java as a java application.

 The web crawler is written in Java, with the a very simple front-end that uses the "graphdracula" JavaScript library to display the two directed graphs - the first represents links between pages, and the second represents the static